 - 1. Move out of voting bloc.
 (50% + 1 vote required) - 2.
-You will be reminded to clean up after yourself and turn in conference evaluations/feedback. - 3.
+Remind delegates to clean up after themselves and turn in conference evaluations/feedback. - 3.
 Make announcements about closing ceremony details, BMUN partnerships and merchandise, etc. - 4.
 Motion to adjourn debate